widderslainte/uod/04_nations_cities/minkaraph.md

 As the Maetah (Early Archaevaligne) fled south to escape Chlendi persecution they found clearable land and plentiful building materials left by the ruins of the ancient Heteri city, Gezar.
 All that had stood was the military fortiifcations upon the coastal inlet river of the Minkush.
 For decades the early settlers fought with the native Geblumin tribe, believed to be of Heteri descent, who lived in small villages in the hills lining the river valley.
 But they Chlendi soon followed and enslaved them as they absorbed most lands held by the Maetah.

-The city was the center of the Barony of Minkaraph, a province during the days of the Eschlatli Empire, and became the southern capital in the late days of the empire.
+The city was the center of the Marches of Minkaraph, a province during the days of the Eschlatli Empire, and became the southern capital in the late days of the empire.

 The Mindat laid seige upon the city for a year and a moon.
 After the war machines failed and troops were pushed back by the Chlendi spirits, they brought in a circle of sorcerers to bring down the city walls.
 Despite the Chlendi magicks, plague and starvation had set in, yet the city had not fallen.